rsmp-nordic/tlc_programming/fixed_time.md

 # Fixed Time Program
 A fixed time program is a basic form of control strategy which define a fixed cycle length and a fixed schedule of when signal groops change.

-The controller is playing back a predefined program.
 There is no use of detectors and each cycle is exactly the same.

 ## Prerequisites
 Running a fixed time program depends on regional, controller and intersection [configurations](configurations.md), which are defined outside the